 At this stage in my life, I find that I don’t have an issue when expressing my vulnerability to others.
 That’s because I have a lot of privilege.
 So I actively recognize that using my privilege to benefit both the newcomers and the veterans is always going to be an important thing to do.

 In the right circumstances, when expressing vulnerability to colleagues, I’ve seen a willingness by others to offer help.
 And I’ve also seen how others see it as weakness that needs to be destroyed.
 I acknowledge both forces as important to how an organization exists and operates.
 I am fully appreciative of the forces that wish to destroy the newcomers, because they may be protecting the organization for a darn good reason that the newcomers completely miss.

-So in conclusion, and in hindsight, everywhere but I’ve been invited to join has presented similar factors.
+So in conclusion, and in hindsight, everywhere that I’ve been invited to join has presented similar factors.
 Each time, I’ve had the opportunity to learn something new about myself as a leader.
 And I can’t wait to learn even more!